-48. Consequently, the first priority for the Chambers in 1999 was to reduce the number of motions in order to move cases to the trial stage.
+- 41. Consequently, the first priority for the Chambers in 1999 was to reduce the number of motions in order to move cases to the trial stage.
 To facilitate this, the judges amended the Rules in order to allow for motions to be considered solely on written pleadings and also by a single judge.
 These measures taken to reduce the workload of outstanding motions increased the efficiency of the Chambers and reduced costs in connection with oral hearings of motions.
-After having reduced the number of pending motions to a minimum, full translation and disclosure of documents was ordered before all three Trial Chambers could commence with trial.

-49. Additionally, changes to the Rules were adopted by the judges in the Plenary to regulate the pre-trial process and to restrict the number of interlocutory appeals that were delaying the commencement of trials.
+After having reduced the number of pending motions to a minimum, full translation and disclosure of documents was ordered before all three Trial Chambers could commence with trial. - 42.
+Additionally, changes to the Rules were adopted by the judges in the Plenary to regulate the pre-trial process and to restrict the number of interlocutory appeals that were delaying the commencement of trials.
 Through pre-trial and pre-defence status conferences, a Trial Chamber has the authority to streamline trial proceedings.
 In particular, the parties may be ordered to file briefs addressing the factual and legal issues, identifying contested matters, and provide a list of witnesses intended to be called, along with a summary of the facts and the specific allegations in the indictment on which the witnesses will testify.
 Moreover, the parties must give an estimate of the time that will be taken by each witness to give their evidence, and the Trial Chamber may order a reduction in the number of witnesses and the time for witnesses to give evidence-in-chief.
-The Trial Chamber may also order information on the status of exhibits (Rules 73 bis and ter).

-50. A useful step was the establishment of the Trial Committee in 2003, which is composed of representatives of Chambers, the Registry and the Prosecution.
+The Trial Chamber may also order information on the status of exhibits (Rules 73 bis and ter). - 43.
+A useful step was the establishment of the Trial Committee in 2003, which is composed of representatives of Chambers, the Registry and the Prosecution.
 The Committee, which is in contact with the various Defence teams, has facilitated the trial-readiness of several new cases.
-A Translation Working Group has studied ways to speed up translation of documents and thus avoid delays in the judicial proceedings.

-51. Guilty pleas reduce the length of trials.
+A Translation Working Group has studied ways to speed up translation of documents and thus avoid delays in the judicial proceedings. - 44.
+Guilty pleas reduce the length of trials.
 Experience shows that not more than a day is needed for a Chamber to satisfy itself that a guilty plea is informed, unequivocal, and made freely and voluntarily.
 The writing of the judgment requires limited time.
-Unlike the situation at the ICTY, very few accused have pleaded guilty at the ICTR.10 It is difficult at this stage to estimate how many accused at the ICTR may in future plead guilty.
-At the Plenary Session in May 2003, the Rules were amended, providing a legal basis for plea-agreements.

-52. The Trial Stage: All Trial Chambers have been conducting trials on a twin-track basis (in some instances also on a "triple-track" basis).
-This strategy resulted in the production of a considerable number of judgments in 2003.
-However, twin-tracking of two big cases or more is cumbersome.
-Experience shows that the best model is to twin-track one big and one small case, and this strategy will be followed in the future, unless the big case is particularly voluminous and complex.
+Unlike the situation at the ICTY, few accused have pleaded guilty at the ICTR.9 It is difficult at this stage to estimate how many indictees may in future plead guilty.
+At the Plenary Session in May 2003, the Rules were amended, providing a legal basis for plea-agreements. - 45.
+The Trial Stage: All Trial Chambers have been conducting trials on a twin-track basis (in some instances also on a "triple-track" basis).
+Twin-tracking of two big cases or more is cumbersome.
+Experience shows that the best model is to twin-track one big and one small case, unless the big case is particularly voluminous and complex.
 When required, the ICTR is using the so-called "shift system", which ensures that one court room is used for two cases heard in morning and afternoon sessions.
 The shift system operates in a morning shift from 8.45 to about 13.00 and an afternoon shift until about 18.30.

+9 The following seven judgments were based on guilty pleas: Prosecutor v.
+Jean Kambanda (1998); Prosecutor v.
+Omar Serushago (1999); Prosecutor v.
+Georges Ruggiu (2000); Prosecutor v.
+Vincent Rutaganira (2005); Prosecutor v.
+Paul Bisengimana (2006); Prosecutor v.
+Joseph Serugendo (2006); Prosecutor v.
+Joseph Nzabirinda (2007).